CastleCSS/castlecss-buttons/README.md

 ![CastleCSS logo @CastleCss.com](https://www.doordarius.nl/castlecss-logo-250.png)

 ## CastleCSS Framework
+Quickstart: Download the [CastleCSS Boilerplate](https://www.github.com/CastleCSS/castlecss-boilerplate).
+All Packages are included + examples and project setup

 The buttons module is part of the [CastleCSS Meta Package](https://github.com/CastleCSS/castlecss), you need this, the [castlecss-core](https://github.com/CastleCSS/castlecss) or create your own variables files in order to make castlecss-icons work.

 Since castlecss-buttons v0.5 the castlecss-core is automatically installed into your node_modules too.

-Even easier: Download the [CastleCSS Boilerplate](https://www.github.com/CastleCSS/castlecss-boilerplate).
-All Packages are included + examples and project setup

 ## How to install
 - Download the [CastleCSS Boilerplate](https://www.github.com/CastleCSS/castlecss-boilerplate).
 All Packages are included + examples and project setup